-TAIPEI (Taiwan News) -- Workers in Taiwan will have 115 days off in 2019, with six long weekends, the longest being the nine-day Chinese New Year holiday, three days longer than last year, the announced the Directorate-General of Personnel Administration (DGPA) Monday (July 2).
+TAIPEI (Taiwan News) -- Workers in Taiwan will have 115 days off in 2019, with six long weekends, the longest being the nine-day Lunar New Year holiday, three days longer than last year, the announced the Directorate-General of Personnel Administration (DGPA) Monday (July 2).

 The 115 days off is the same number seen in 2018 but is one day fewer than 2017 and four fewer than 2016.

 Extended public holidays for 2019:

 Lunar New Year holiday (9 days): Feb.
 2 - Feb.
 10

 228 Peace Memorial Day (4 days): Feb.
 28 - Mar.
 3

 Children's Day and Tomb Sweeping Festival (4 days): Apr.
 4 - Apr.
 7

 Dragon Boat Festival (3 days): June 7 - June 9

 Mid-Autumn Festival (3 days): Sept.
 13 - Sept.
 15